Enduring investments

 We launched the first index fund for individual investors in 1976, and we've been perfecting our indexing capabilities every day since.
 Low costs benefit our investors.
 So does our sophisticated approach to benchmark tracking, which lends performance predictability relative to the markets in which the funds invest.

-Rodney Comegys: Vanguard's been doing indexing since the mid-1970s.
-Really Mr. Bogle made the first index fund for retail investors.
-From there, we've taken and expanded it.
-We were the first to offer international indexing, small caps, small company indexing, bond indexing, and emerging markets indexing.
+We created the first index fund for retail investors.
+And we were the first to offer international indexing, small-cap indexing, bond indexing, and emerging markets indexing.

 Average expense ratio, dollar-weighted

 Notes: All data include both mutual funds and exchange-traded funds.
-The outperformance and asset figures are as of December 31, 2022.
-The expense figure reflects operating costs for the funds’ fiscal years that ended in 2021.
+The outperformance figure is as of September 30, 2025.
+The expense figure reflects operating costs for the funds’ fiscal years that ended in 2024.

 Sources: Vanguard and Lipper, a Thomson Reuters Company.